-by an MVNO comes with original support services.
-Presently, stores offer five models at monthly charges of 2,490 yen, 3,490 yen, and 4,490 yen.
+The Company started to sell Just Price Fon at the end of April 2016.
+This original smartphone sold by an MVNO comes with original support services.
+Presently, stores offer five models at monthly charges of 2,990 yen and 3,990 yen.